rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/decision-theory">Decision theory</a> - The study of how to choose actions or strategies that combine your views about the world with what you value.

-<a target="_blank" href="https://www.effectivealtruism.org/articles/crucial-considerations-and-wise-philanthropy-nick-bostrom/#should-i-vote-in-the-national-election">Deliberation ladder</a> - A sequence of crucial considerations regarding the same high-level subgoal, where the considerations hold in opposing directions.
+<a target="_blank" href="https://www.effectivealtruism.org/articles/crucial-considerations-and-wise-philanthropy-nick-bostrom/#should-i-vote-in-the-national-election">Deliberation ladder</a> - A sequence of [crucial considerations](#crucial) regarding the same high-level subgoal, where the considerations hold in opposing directions.
 E.g. when asking the question “should I vote?”, your ladder could consist of “yes, I want to put a good politician in office”, “but my vote is unlikely to make a difference”, “but it could be a close election then I should vote”, “but if it is close then perhaps the candidates are of similar quality” etc.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/deontology/">Deontology</a> - A group of moral rules or duties held as valuable irrespective of their effect or consequences.
 E.g. a deontological rule could be “do not kill another person”, which would mean it would be wrong to kill even if there were good consequences, e.g. if the person was about to murder other people.
-See ‘Consequentialism’ for an opposing view.
+See ‘[Consequentialism](#consequentialism)’ for an opposing view.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/diminishing-returns/">Diminishing returns or value </a>- A decrease in the marginal value of an action or process as the amount of work that is put in increases.
 E.g. If a country of 20 million people has no vaccines for a common illness, providing 1 million vaccines for their most vulnerable citizens could be highly valuable, however, providing 1 million vaccines when they already have 19 million vaccines will be significantly less valuable.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/direct-work/">Direct Work</a> - Spending time/effort directly on a problem.

+<a name="daly"></a>
 <a target="_blank" href="https://www.who.int/healthinfo/global_burden_disease/metrics_daly/en/">Disability-Adjusted Life Year (DALY)</a> - A measure of disease burden that is equivalent to one lost year of healthy life.
 DALYs take into account harm due to death, and harm due to disability.
-See also HALY and QALY.
+See also [HALY](#haly) and [QALY](#qaly).

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/discounting-the-future/">Discounting (or time discounting)</a> - The idea that goods have less value in the future than they do now.
 E.g. you might prefer to be given $100 today over being given $150 next year.